-We have identified a significant weakness in the Authority's arrangements, which we reported in a letter to the Authority's Chair of Audit & Governance Committee on the 1 June 2022.
+We identified a significant weakness in the Authority's arrangements, which we reported in a letter to the Authority's Chair of Audit & Governance Committee on the 1 June 2022.
+This was also communicated in our Initial Audit Plan dated 18 January 2023.